Key Takeaways

 From Private Prison to State Operation

 The facility—formerly Davis Correctional Facility—was privately owned and operated for years by CoreCivic Inc., a Tennessee-based for-profit corporation that held state inmates under contract with ODOC.
-The prison remains privately owned; the state leases the property from CoreCivic under an agreement that runs through mid-2029.
+CoreCivic's current facility listing identifies Allen Gamble Correctional Center as "formerly Davis Correctional Facility" and states that the facility is leased to the Oklahoma Department of Corrections.

 ODOC assumed operational control on October 1, 2023, and renamed the facility Allen Gamble Correctional Center.
-But ownership and operations are different things, and the transition in management has not stopped the killing.
-As discussed above, fourteen of the twenty-one homicides occurred after the state takeover.
-By the numbers, the facility has been deadlier under state operation than it was under CoreCivic.
+But ownership and operations are different things, and the transition in management has not ended the reported violence.
+As discussed above, public reporting has placed fifteen of the twenty-two reported homicides after the state takeover.

 The change in management matters for legal purposes—it determines who the defendants are.
 But it has not changed the outcome for the inmates housed there.